HOUSTON -- Jordan Meredith was just standing in the parking lot at work, when suddenly she was overcome with pain.

 "The pain could include burning, itching, rashes, blistering, trouble breathing, chest pains," said Mikal Shamsi of Pest Police.

 Shamsi said you will see more of the caterpillars this time of year.
-Plus, he said Hurricane Harvey could mean we see more Asps than usual.
 He said the caterpillars nest underground and likely stayed underground longer due to the flooding, which means they had a longer breeding season.

-Colonial Park in West University has even put up signs with pictures of the caterpillar so parents and kids know to watch out for them.
+Colonial Park in West University have had warning signs of the caterpillar so parents and kids know to watch out for them.

 Parents like Reena Jogi are grateful the signs are there.